ollewelin/Raspberry-pi-QT-GUI-with-DS18B20-temperature-sensor-and-PID-controller/README.md

 ## tinytuya for controlling my Lyfco Heatpump HP050-DC-W

 ### Install tinytuya

+Tinytuya don't use Cloud connection to you tuya device tinytuya connect directly localy to your tuya device (In my case Lyfco Heatpump HP050-DC-W)

 Related links
 https://github.com/jasonacox/tinytuya

+tinytuya need the LocalKey from you tuya device.

 ### Extract Tuya LocalKey
 Important Note: Don't share your LocalKey, keep your LocalKey secure on your computer.